ndsurgenor/east-street/README.md

 - [Code Institute](https://codeinstitute.net/) course materials and walkthrough projects provided many reference points for implementing features of this project
 - Documentation for similar projects by [MattBCoding](https://github.com/MattBCoding/pp4-the-pantry) and [Gareth-McGirr](https://github.com/Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak) was referenced frequently when creating the READ.md and TESTING.md files
 - Any other resources used are directly referenced where appropriate

+## Testing

+Testing and reports undertaken for this project can be viewed in the [TESTING.md file](TESTING.md) separate to this document.

 ## Deployment